winscripter/ELLESEES/README.md

 Weights over 430MB, but who cares...

 # Learning tool
 You can use ELLESEES as a learning tool to learn how to code up video editors with C#.
-If you ever get confused, please **do not hesitate** to open an issue post and write what you'd like to know when it comes to making video editors with C#, I'll be happy to help!
+If you ever get confused, please **do not hesitate** to open a discussion and write what you'd like to know when it comes to making video editors with C#, I'll be happy to help!
 For example:

 ### Title: How does ELLESEES add text to an image within given timestamps?
 Body: *Can you please explain how does ELLESEES add text to an image within the given timestamp?
 Thanks in advance!*